 • We will continue to promote the any-day direct debit option to maximise income and assist tenants to make the payment on the day their income is received to reduce arrears;

-• We will look at introducing new ways so tenants can have access to their rent account information and manage their payment methods
+• We will continue to look at introducing new ways so tenants can have access to their rent account information and manage their payment methods

 Tenancy and estate management